 The big advantage of this procedure is that the removal of the polyp is clearly faster than with ESD and carries less risk of complications.
 However, compared to ESD, the polyp will usually have to be analysed in separate pieces, which may be more complicated for the pathologist.
-Additionally, the risk is higher that microscopically small parts of the polyp remain in place that will then grow back.
+Additionally, the risk is higher that microscopically small pieces of the polyp remain in place which will grow back.

 Centres and specialist areasCentres and specialist areas

 Supervising author: Dr Vanderstraeten Erik